Run of the Arrow: Plot summary

-When the Sioux leader Red Cloud negotiates an agreement with Army General Allen for the troops to build Fort Lincoln within a prescribed area, O'Meara becomes a guide and translator for the soldiers under the command of Captain Clark.
-Clark's second in command is Lieutenant Driscoll, who now shows a hatred of the Indians.
+The Sioux leader Red Cloud negotiates a treaty with an American general named Allen for the troops to build Fort Lincoln within a prescribed area.
+O'Meara is assigned by the tribe to act as translator and scout for Allen's subordinate Captain Clark.
+Clark's second in command is Driscoll, who now shows a hatred of the Indians.
 O'Meara's own hostility to the "Yankees" is lessened, however, when, during the journey to the fort's site, a soldier gives his own life rescuing Silent Tongue from perishing in quicksand.

-At the fort's site, the soldiers are attacked by Crazy Wolf, who kills Captain Clark and wants to start a war.
-O'Meara disarms Crazy Wolf, but offers him the "run of the arrow" to spare his life.
+At the fort's site, the soldiers are ambushed by Crazy Wolf's war party and Clark is killed.
+O'Meara disarms Crazy Wolf but offers him the "run of the arrow" to spare his life.
 Driscoll, however, violates the ritual and shoots Crazy Wolf.
 Wounded, Crazy Wolf is taken back to his tribe by O'Meara.
-Taking command, Driscoll has his men move the fort's site to a location that is more strategic, but violates the terms of the agreement with the Sioux.
-Blue Buffalo prepares to attack the fort, but agrees to let O'Meara attempt to intercede with the soldiers.
-Driscoll takes O'Meara prisoner and prepares to hang him, when the Indians attack in a battle that kills many of the army troops and destroys the fort.
-Driscoll is captured and is about to be skinned alive for his violation of the run of the arrow when O'Meara, in an act of mercy, shoots him with the old bullet.
+Taking command, Driscoll has his men move the fort's site to a location that is more strategic but violates the terms of the agreement with the Sioux.
+Blue Buffalo prepares to attack the fort but agrees to let O'Meara attempt to intercede with the soldiers.
+Driscoll takes O'Meara prisoner and prepares to hang him, and the enraged Indians slaughter most of his men and burn down the fort.
+Driscoll is captured and is about to be skinned alive when O'Meara, in an act of mercy, shoots him with the old bullet.

 Yellow Moccasin says that, as O'Meara could not bear for Driscoll to be skinned alive, he is not a true Sioux - underlined by his referring to the Sioux warriors as "they" instead of "we".
-Realizing that he is still a man without a country, O'Meara guides the surviving soldiers to Fort Laramie, accompanied by Yellow Moccasin and Silent Tongue.
+Realizing that he is still a man without a country, O'Meara guides his wife, son, and the surviving soldiers to resettle at Fort Laramie.